 This post may contain affiliate links.
 By clicking on any of the links below, I may get a commission if you make a purchase at absolutely no additional charge to you.
 This helps offset the costs of running this blog & I appreciate your support.
 Please see my privacy & disclosure policy for more.

 Is distance learning the same thing as homeschooling?
-The short answer is no, distance learning and homeschooling are not the same thing at all.
+The short answer is no, distance learning and homeschooling are not the same things at all.

 So, let’s talk about the differences in distant learning and homeschooling.

 - Distance Learning